SonySemiconductorSolutions/aitrios-edge-mdt/README.md

   description during its optimization process, such that the output model will be the best fit for the specific target device.

-With the introduction of this AI Toolchain package, we are providing a single installer that installs all the relevant packages for the user.
+With the introduction of the Edge-MDT package, we are providing a single installer that installs all the relevant packages for the user.
 This simplifies the installation procedure for the user since the installation can be done with single command.
 The installed packages are still operated individually.

-For regular usage, it is recommended to install only the AI Toolchain package and avoid individual installation of the each dependent package.
+For regular usage, it is recommended to install only the Edge-MDT package and avoid individual installation of the each dependent package.

 In case of separate installation of individual dependent packages, it is